ph-wheels/RF_Meter/README.md

-This project has been a combined effort with Jacques (ve2azx, http://www.ve2azx.net), who already had developped a replacement board for the Boonton series of millivolt/ power meter as to fixed the issue with the mechanical chopper, without his valued contribution and experiance this project would never exist.
+This project has been a combined effort with Jacques (ve2azx, http://www.ve2azx.net), who already had developped a replacement board for the Boonton series of millivolt/ power meter as to fixed the issue with the mechanical chopper, without his valued contribution, experiance, feedback and high precision RF measurement this project would never exist.

 The current design is based to 2 main PCB's and a battery board which also provides some shielding to ADC board when mounted on top off it.